arope28/xentz-agent/README.md

 build.bat
 ```

-This creates executables in the `dist/` directory for all supported platforms and architectures.
+This creates executables in the `dist/` directory for all supported platforms and architectures,
+plus a `checksums.txt` file with SHA-256 hashes.

 ### Build for Specific Platform